deathworlders/online/content/books/deathworlders/chapter-69-lockdown.md

 “Enough to keep you out of Hoeff’s clutches, if that’s what you’re asking.”

 Ferd grunted, and stepped just a tiny bit closer to Regaari.
-He *liked* Hoeff and was protective of him, too.”
+He *liked* Hoeff and was protective of him, too.

 “I mean no disrespect, Ferd Given-Man.
 Hoeff is not a trivial adversary!”